-Figure 10-5 – 3rd alternative post-decoding process system with efficient fixed precision utilization

 Annex A. Supplemental enhancement information (SEI) messages.

 This annex provides short descriptions of SEI messages that can be used together with HDR video.

 Mastering display colour volume SEI message

 If mastering display colour volume information is included, it is recommended that Mastering display colour volume SEI messages are included at least at each Random Access Point Access Unit (RAPAU).
 The information provided in the mastering display colour volume information SEI message shall apply until, but not necessarily including, the next RAPAU.
 If multiple mastering display colour volume SEI messages are included in the bitstream between the start of two RAPAUs then those SEI messages shall have the same content.
 Table A.1 shows an example of what values the Master display colour volume SEI message would contain in case the mastering display uses P3 colour primaries [RP 431-2], D65 white point and luminance range of 0 cd/m2 to 2000 cd/m2, inclusive.